shubhsardana29/ArtiGenius-AI/README.md

    - For Android, copy the `google-services.json` file to the `android/app` directory.
    - For iOS, copy the `GoogleService-Info.plist` file to the `ios/Runner` directory.

+6. Create a `api_key.dart` file in the lib directory and add your OpenAI API key as `apiKey`.
+You can get your API key from your OpenAI account settings.

 6. Run the app